InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 }
 ```

-A Digital Property has determined that U.S. Privacy applies to the transaction and:
+A digital property has determined that US Privacy applies to the transaction and:
-* The Digital Property is using version 1 of the U.S. Privacy string specification.
+* The digital property is using version 1 of the US Privacy string specification.
 (1)
-* The Digital Property has not provided explicit user notice.
+* The digital property has not provided explicit user notice.
 (N)
 * The user has made a choice to opt out of sale.
 (Y)
 * The transaction is not intended to operate within the IAB Limited Service Agreement.
 (N)